ManuelBuenAbad/ds_projects/03_homes/README.md

 	c. tunes their hyperparameters, and

-	d. produces statistical and explanatory ML reports (including metrics such as the RMSE score, plotting SHAP values, etc.)
+	d. produces statistical and explanatory ML reports (including metrics such as the RMSE score, plotting SHAP values, etc.); and

-6. Evaluate the models, select the best, and save it locally.
+6. evaluate the models, select the best, and save it locally.

 Because this project is so long and complex, I have broken down the notebook into two parts: `03_homes_01.ipynb`, and `03_homes_02.ipynb`.